Over 50 Million People with Arthritis

 I don’t Understand – Arthritis?!
 Now What?

 Recently diagnosed with arthritis of the hip (Osteoarthritis or OA), my doctor provided two pages of information about hip and/or knee arthritis but I wanted to learn more.
 I needed to learn more.
-While Arthritis is a common term that I’d heard all my life, I never KNEW anything about it.
-And now that I have it, I know that it hurts and sometimes real bad.
+And while Arthritis is a common term, I really didn’t know much about it.
+And now that I have it, I know the extent of the pain it causes.

 So, after a few days of this diagnosis sinking in, I began to think of lots of questions so I’m constantly doing research to understand arthritis.
 I want to learn about this condition – what it is and what it is not.
 My next appointment is in 3 months so hope to get all my questions formulated by then.

 Researching the topic of Arthritis has been interesting and informative!
-I haven’t found the exercises (I’m still researching for specifics) but instead found a lot of useful information – but I’m interested in exercises for OA of the Hip so that’s going to take a little longer, but I did find some generally useful guidelines for anyone with arthritis that I wanted to share with you:
+While I didn’t find the exercises for OA of the Hip that I was looking for, I did find some useful guidelines for anyone with arthritis that I wanted to share with you:

 - Avoid foods that may cause inflammation – sugar, MSG, saturated fats, trans fats, refined carbs, gluten and casein, aspartame, alcohol, Omega 6 Fatty Acids (check labels)